#MeghanMarkle Despite Dancing The Hora At Her First Wedding Is NOT #Jewish

 But Cole added that it was only circumstantial evidence of Kate’s Jewish heritage.

-But the search into the background of the future Queen of England showed that on both sides of Kate Middleton’s family, there are church records of weddings going back five generations in the U.K. So Kate Middleton, just like Meghan Markle, is not Jewish.
+But the search into the background of the future Queen of England showed that on both sides of Kate Middleton’s family, there are church records of weddings going back five generations in the U.K. So, Kate Middleton, just like Meghan Markle, is not Jewish.

-So while Meghan Markle and Prince Harry should have a lovely wedding this spring, there will be no chuppah, and likely, no Hora.
+While Meghan Markle and Prince Harry should have a lovely wedding this spring, there will be no chuppah, and likely, no Hora.

 [Featured Image by Chris Jackson/Getty Images]